merative/acd-containers/src/pages/configeditor/download_openshift.md

 To update to a newer version of the ACD Configuration Editor follow these steps:

-1. Back up any customizations in:
+1. Back up any customizations in the files `merative-acd-ce/crtg/chart/crtg/nginx-server.conf` and `merative-acd-ce/crtg/chart/crtg/values.yaml`.

-`merative-acd-ce/crtg/chart/crtg/rev-proxy.conf`
-`merative-acd-ce/crtg/chart/crtg/values.yaml`

 2. Download the latest project and unpack it as above.
-3. Delete the existing Helm deployments:
+3. Delete the existing Helm deployments using the commands:

-`helm delete merative-acd-ce-crtg`
+- `helm delete merative-acd-ce-crtg`
-`helm delete merative-acd-ce-cdc`
+- `helm delete merative-acd-ce-cdc`

 4. Merge in any customizations to the new project files.